 The key to any good timeline is to ensure you have plenty of time and don’t feel rushed.
 If you have plenty of extra time built in the worst thing that can happen is you are running ahead of schedule.
 A padded timeline is a great timeline.

-Distribute the timeline early enough that you can make changes but not too early that is forgotten about before the big day – bring extra copies to the rehearsal, I’m sure there might be a groomsman forgot his 😉 .
+Distribute the timeline early enough so that you can make changes.
+But, not too early that it is forgotten about before the big day.
+Bring extra copies to the rehearsal, I’m sure there might be a groomsman who forgot his 😉 .
 A week in advance for a detailed timeline is usually a safe bet.
 Preferably sooner but a solid timeline a week prior is great!

 Last, be flexible if something needs to shift based on things out of your control.
 It’s your wedding – you should enjoy it – leave the details to the pros you have hired!